SlimeVR/SlimeVR-Docs-Site/src/common-issues.md

 Check your INT wire, there is either a bad connection or you have it connected to the flash pin.
 If you are building your tracker on a breadboard, your connections may be not firm enough and cause this error.

+## Tracker shows "Can't find sensor type for sensor 1" in the serial console

+This indicates the tracker does not have an extension attached, and is expected for trackers without an extension attached.
+If your tracker has an extension attached, try replacing the extension cable (with the tracker turned off) and see if the error persists.

 ## Trackers are drifting more than expected

 - Make sure that the tracker is placed on a solid, vibration free surface when powered on.
 The sensors need to calibrate for 10-20 seconds in a stable environment.
 If your trackers use an IMU besides BNO085 and ICM-45686, you may need to perform additional [IMU calibration](server/imu-calibration.md).